Top 5 3rd Quarter Trades of Su - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sumitomo Mitsui DS Asset Management Company, Ltd’s top five trades of the quarter.
+According to GuruFocus data, these were Summit Financial Strategies, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.59 and a price-book ratio of 2.48.
+In terms of valuation, Dimensional International Core Equity 2 ETF has a price-earnings ratio of 9.77 and a price-book ratio of 1.18.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 27.21 and a price-book ratio of 7.37.
+In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 8.33 and a price-book ratio of 0.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Europe ETF has a price-earnings ratio of 11.86 and a price-book ratio of 1.61.
+In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 11.52 and a price-book ratio of 1.42.

-Sumitomo Mitsui DS Asset Management Company, Ltd reduced their investment in NAS:VWOB by 587,321 shares.
-The trade had a 0.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $61.07.
+Summit Financial Strategies, Inc. reduced their investment in ARCA:EFA by 150,357 shares.
+The trade had a 2.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Sumitomo Mitsui DS Asset Management Company, Ltd bought 787,413 shares of NAS:BNDX for a total holding of 3,469,575.
-The trade had a 0.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.6.
+During the quarter, Summit Financial Strategies, Inc. bought 29,570 shares of NYSE:PKG for a total holding of 231,057.
+The trade had a 0.79% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $135.29.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.